Practising School Yangon Institute of Education: Governance

 The Yangon University of Education (Lower Myanmar) independently ran the TTC High School with the joint administration of Higher Education Department, unlike the rest of the schools in the country which are administered by the Basic Education Department.
 TTC Yangon was therefore the only significant school of considerable size outside the Basic Education School network.
 But, since 2018, the Department of Higher Education started to transfer all the Practising Schools of Education Colleges and Universities of Education under it.
-TTC Yangon has been completely transferred in 2021.
+TTC Yangon was completely transferred in 2021.